 As an accredited member of the Association for Heritage Interpretation, Wessex Archaeology’s Studio team of experienced in-house designers, can create all you need for exhibitions and displays, for both indoor venues or on-site information.

 Our heritage specialists can help you with the research and writing of informative text tailored to suit your audience.
 Our Studio team designs public information boards and prepares print-ready artwork.
-Whether you require an onsite permanent information panel to meet your planning requirements, or an open day to tell the local community about discoveries found on your site, we will streamline the process from start to finish.
+Whether you require an onsite permanent information panel to meet your planning requirements, or panels for an open day to tell the local community about the latest discoveries found on your site, we will streamline the process from start to finish.

 Heritage information panels

 Increasingly as part of the planning consent process, Planning Authorities require developers to install a permanent information panel as a legacy product.
 Whether you have a planning requirement or you would just like to encourage public engagement through your site’s heritage assets, our team of experts can help.